matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

   + not idiomatic in Clojure
 ```

-And there are many reasons why you might have put null references in a
+And there were many reasons why you might have put null references in
-language back when he did that had nothing to do with design
+a language back when he did that had nothing to do with design
 intention, or user intention.
 Things like: it was easy to implement,
-or it is efficient to implement, or he did not have another idea.
+or it is efficient to implement, or they did not have another idea.

 And in this talk, what I want to talk about is the fact that we still
 use things like this.
 We still have the desire to say that something